 Essentially, Office 365 is Microsoft Office as a subscription with cloud storage and Skype credit bundled in.
 If you need the enhanced cloud storage (your documents will be saved to OneDrive by default) and Skype credit, and feel you’ll benefit from a monthly subscription and tablet versions of Office, then Office 365 would be the best option for you.

-Note that Office 365 offers a trial version, one of the various ways in which you can use Microsoft Office apps without paying.
+Note that Office 365 offers a trial version, one of the various ways in which you can use Microsoft Office apps without paying .
 Using Office 365 does require a bit of a rethink, a renewed appreciation of just what an office suite does.
-It is a new way of doing things, so our introduction to Office 365 will clear up any confusion you might have about this particular option.
+Note also that you can use Word, Excel, and PowerPoint Online for free even without an Office 365 subscription.

 Old School Desktop Office

-Although Microsoft is pushing its Office 365 subscription, you can still buy the standalone Office 2013 suite and be done with a one-time purchase.
-This option is also available for the forthcoming Office 2016, which has only been released for the Mac so far.
+Although Microsoft is pushing its Office 365 subscription, you can still buy the standalone Office 2016 suite and be done with a one-time purchase.

 Open Source Alternatives to Microsoft Office